 4. Math helps you get good grades – Kids need good grades to get good test scores.
 They need good test scores to get into a good college.
 And they need to get into a good college to get a good job.

 Some kids are interested in math.
 For those kids, John recommends helping them to go as high with math as they would like.
 He then went on to say that about one half percent of our population becomes an engineer and about one half percent of the population uses some math in their job.
+Kids also need to learn about math-related items such as student loans to understand repayments and interest rates, for example.
 The other 99% of the population doesn’t need higher mathematics.

 John said that forcing ALL kids to learn higher mathematics causes them to feel stupid and stresses them out.
 And stressed out kids become stressed out adults.